-LC.
+(1) Shares owned at December 31, 2009, as reflected in an Amendment to Schedule 13G filed with the SEC on January 29, 2010 by BlackRock, Inc. ("Blackrock").
+It amends the most recent Schedule 13G filing made by Barclays Global Investors, NA and certain of its affiliates (Barclays Global Investors, NA and such affiliates are collectively referred to as the "BGI Entities") with respect to the common stock of the Company.
+On December 1, 2009, Blackrock completed its acquisition of Barclays Global Investors from Barclays Bank PLC.
 As a result, substantially all of the BGI Entities are now included as subsidiaries of Blackrock for purposes of Schedule 13G filings.
-Within the Blackrock group are the following subsidiaries: BlackRock Asset Management Japan Limited, BlackRock Advisors (UK) Limited, BlackRock Institutional

-Trust Company,

-N.A.,

-BlackRock Fund Advisors, BlackRock Asset Asset Management Canada Limited, BlackRock Asset Management Australia Australia Limited, BlackRock Advisors, LLC, BlackRock Capital Management, Inc., BlackRock Financial Management, Inc., BlackRock Investment Management, LLC, Blackrock Investment Management (Australia) Limited, BlackRock Investment Management (Dublin) Ltd., BlackRock (Luxembourg) (Luxembourg) S.A., BlackRock (Netherlands) B.V., BlackRock Fund Managers Ltd., BlackRock International Ltd. BlackBock Ltd., BlackRock Investment Management UK Ltd., and State Street Research & Management Co.
+Within the Blackrock group are the following subsidiaries: BlackRock Asset Management Japan Limited, BlackRock Advisors (UK) Limited, BlackRock Institutional Trust Company, N.A., BlackRock Fund Advisors, BlackRock Asset Management Canada Limited, BlackRock Asset Management Australia Limited, BlackRock Advisors, LLC, BlackRock Capital Management, Inc., BlackRock Financial Management, Inc., BlackRock Investment Management, LLC, Blackrock Investment Management (Australia) Limited, BlackRock Investment Management (Dublin) Ltd., BlackRock (Luxembourg) S.A., BlackRock (Netherlands) B.V., BlackRock Fund Managers Ltd., BlackRock International Ltd., BlackRock Investment Management UK Ltd., and State Street Research & Management Co.